 - Over 3,000 periodicals and newspapers of American and foreign trade unions.

 - Departmental publications such as Producer Price Index, Consumer Price Index and Occupational Outlook Quarterly.

 - Official portraits of United State Department of Labor Secretaries.

 - Annual reports of the Secretary of Labor (1913-present).

 - International Labour Organization publications and conference reports (1919-present).

-- Wholesale Price Index (WPI)which became the Producer Price Index in 1978 published by the Bureau of Labor Statistics can be traced back to 1890.
+- Wholesale Price Index (WPI) which became the Producer Price Index in 1978 published by the Bureau of Labor Statistics can be traced back to 1890.

 - Statistical collection of labor and economic periodicals published by United States government agencies and foreign government agencies.

-A: The Law Library's collection is designed to serve the needs of attorneys engaged in Federal Labor Law practice.
+The Law Library's collection is designed to serve the needs of attorneys engaged in Federal Labor Law practice.
 The collection includes: